hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-for-cmp.md

 #  Acknowledgments

-We would like to thank Russ Housley for his review comments.
+We would like to thank Russ Housley and Carl Wallace for their review comments.